NAYANPARMA/GullyPro_frontend/README.md

-ers the link for the project
+here the link for the project
 https://gullypro.com

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).